MESAHub/mesa-website/02-prereqs.markdown

 source $MESASDK_ROOT/bin/mesasdk_init.sh
 {% endhighlight %}

-Here is an example from a machine that uses csh as its shell (and hence uses setenv to set variables):

-{% highlight csh %}
-# set MESA_DIR to be the directory to which you downloaded MESA
-setenv MESA_DIR /home/jschwab/Software/mesa

-# set OMP_NUM_THREADS to be the number of cores on your machine
-setenv OMP_NUM_THREADS 4

-# you should have done this when you set up the MESA SDK
-setenv MESASDK_ROOT /opt/mesasdk
-source $MESASDK_ROOT/bin/mesasdk_init.csh
-{% endhighlight %}
+If your machine uses csh as it's shell, replace `export` with `setenv`.

-One caveat is that if you put the MESA SDK in your shell profile, you'll always be using the MESA SDK supplied version of gcc which may be a compatibility issue if you work with other other codes.
+One caveat is that if you put the MESA SDK in your shell profile, you'll always be using the MESA SDK supplied version of GCC, which may be a compatibility issue if you work with other other codes.
 Alternative (unsupported) initialization scripts are available [here][mesa-init].